-Direct Plus Loan – Available to dependent undergraduate students but does not require financial need to be demonstrated for eligibility.
-The application can be submitted via www.studentloans.gov using the FAFSA credentials to access the application.
+Direct Plus Loan – Available to dependent undergraduate students but does not require the financial need to be demonstrated for eligibility.
+The application can be submitted via StudentAid.gov using the FAFSA credentials to access the application.
 The borrower must not have negative credit history and will be responsible for interest during all periods with payments starting immediately upon signing the MPN.
 The maximum amount is the cost of attendance minus any other financial aid a student receives.
 NOTE: All direct loans assess a loan fee where the amount of the fee varies depending on when the loan is disbursed.
-The unsubsidized and parent plus loans interest rate varies depending on the loan period of disbursement.
-For interest rates, loan fees charts, and the 150% Limit on Subsidized Loans please visit StudentAid.gov.
+The unsubsidized and parent plus loan interest rate varies depending on the loan period of disbursement.
+For interest rates, loan fees charts, please visit StudentAid.gov.

 The FWS program provides on-campus jobs to undergraduate students with exceptional financial need giving priority to Pell receipt students to assist with educational expenses.
 At ABAC, participants in the program are paid bi-weekly at a rate of $7.25 per hour.
 The maximum hours per week are 15 and enrollment status must be at least 6 hours.
 The program encourages work related to your course of study.